-For each binary-planet encounter, there are four possible outcomes: (1) neither component captures (hereafter known as '0C'), (2) one component captures ('1C'), (3) both components capture together as an intact binary without splitting apart ('2C-BIN'), or (4) the binary is disrupted and both components capture individually ('2C-IND').
+For each binary-planet encounter, there are four possible outcomes: (1) neither component captures (hereafter known as 'OC'), (2) one component captures ('1C'), (3) both components capture together as an intact binary without splitting apart ('2C-BIN'), or (4) the binary is disrupted and both components capture individually ('2C-IND').
+Recall our operational definition of 'capture' to mean bodies remaining near Jupiter for 1000 years.
 The frequency of each type of outcome depends on the characteristics of the binary.
-Fig. 6 shows the outcomes that result in a capture (i.e., 1C, 2C-BIN, and 2C-IND) for 65-km binary pairs with initial $C_J = 3.037$, as a function of the initial separation, r_B , of the binary.
-The separation can be altered significantly prior to disruption during close approaches to the planet.
+Fig. 6 shows the outcomes that result in a capture (i.e., 1C, 2C-BIN, and 2C-IND) for 65-km binary pairs with initial C_J = 3.037, as a function of the initial separation, r_B , of the binary.
+The separation can be altered significantly prior to disruption during close approaches to the planet (e.g., Fig. 3).
 The number of captures for a set of single objects is also plotted for comparison; these must be temporary captures since there is no energy loss.

 The rate of 2C-BIN captures is largest when the separation is small (and thus the components are tightly bound to each other).
 For small-enough separations, the tidal disruption radius is so close to the planet that very few binary orbits cross it (see Eq.
-1).
-Here, most of the binaries remain intact, and the 2C-BIN rate nearly matches that of single objects.
+(1)).
+Here, most of the binaries remain intact, and the 2C-BIN rate nearly matches that of the single objects.
 When we increase the binary separation, more binaries are split, and the 2C-BIN capture percentage monotonically drops to zero, as expected.

 Disrupting binaries leads to more possibilities for capture of individual objects.
-Accordingly, as the separation increases, the 1C and 2C-IND capture rates rises from zero.
-For the 1C population of 65-km objects with $C_J = 3.037$, there is a peak in capture efficiency of ~5 times that of a single body at a separation of ~20 body radii (R_B).
+Accordingly, as the separation increases, the 1C and 2C-IND capture rates rise from zero.
+For the 1C population of 65-km objects with C_J = 3.037, there is a peak in capture efficiency of ~5 times that of a single body at a separation of ~20 body radii (R_B).
 This separation represents the optimal balance between disrupting a high percentage of the binaries and delivering the most energy upon disruption.
 The optimum separation varies depending on the mass of the binary.
 At larger separations, the binding energy decreases, leading to smaller energy kicks and a diminished capture rate.